MerginMaps/db-sync/README.md

 ```

 This will create `sync_main` and `sync_base` schemas in the PostgreSQL database based on the table
-schemas and from the `sync_db.gpkg` GeoPackage in `john/my_project` Mergin project, and they will
+schemas and from the `sync_db.gpkg` GeoPackage in `john/my_project` Mergin Maps project, and they will
 get populated by the existing data.
 Afterwards, the sync process will start, regularly checking both
-Mergin service and your PostgreSQL for any new changes.
+Mergin Maps service and your PostgreSQL for any new changes.

 Please make sure the PostgreSQL user in the database connection info has sufficient permissions
 to create schemas and tables.

 ### Installation

 If you would like to avoid the manual installation steps, please follow the guide on using
 DB sync with Docker above.

-1. Install Mergin client: `pip3 install mergin-client`
+1. Install Mergin Maps client: `pip3 install mergin-client`

    If you get `ModuleNotFoundError: No module named 'skbuild'` error, try to update pip with command
 `python -m pip install --upgrade pip`